"In the universe, there are things that are known, and things that are unknown, and in between, there are doors." — William Blake

 This is an Open Letter to the families of the elite, Granite Mountain Hotshots—all twenty members.

 I’m a biker and on June 3, 2013, I was camping on USFS land near Happy Jack, Arizona.
 I had forgotten my Therm-a-Rest in La Joya, New Mexico, so my camp was especially hard.
 The pine needles gathered helped to soften the ground, but only by the smallest margin.
-I did not mind too much as I love camping under the stars.
+I didn't mind too much as I love camping under the stars.
 However, I did move slowly the next morning.
 There is a small cafe nearby and I'm looking forward to a hardy breakfast.
 I think it’s called the Long Valley Cafe, but I've always called it Happy Jacks.

 The fire trucks parked out front do not register in my mind—I'm only thinking of coffee and hot food.
 As I walk into the small cafe, I see a whole bunch of firefighters.
 "This is a big mistake; I whisper to myself."
 I see one waitress moving quickly and I can only imagine how long it will take for my breakfast.
 The waitress is very fast and coffee and water are on my table rather quickly.